 Tips for Social Media Captions that Boost Traffic

-Though a majority of people prefer visual media over plain text, one cannot simply forgo written information.
+Though a majority of people prefer visual media over plain text, one cannot simply forgo written content.
 A picture paints a thousand words, but social media is known for being fast-paced!
 Yet, it can also be quick to fizzle out.
 Avoid trying to say too much and not getting your message across with the right captions.
 Captions can draw in more potential customers.
 How, you may ask?
-Whether you’re a small business in need of massive traffic or a corporation that wants to reach out to its audience more, these tips can help you out.
+Whether you’re a small business in need of massive traffic or a corporation that wants to reach out to its audience more, these tips for social media captions can help you out.

-Statista says that as of 2020, more than 3.6 billion people worldwide are using social media.
+Statista says that, as of 2020, more than 3.6 billion people worldwide use social media.
 With a world population of 7.79 billion, that means almost half the world is on one platform at the very least.
 Furthermore, according to Sensor Tower, nearly half of the most downloaded apps in 2020 were social media.
 With this many potential customers to reach, one cannot ignore the potential influence a business can have on their consumer base if they tapped into social media for marketing.

 Brands get massive engagement boosts on social media with the help of social media captions.
-Attract attention, and the public will talk about you, thus generating traffic to socials and your company website.
-There’s a lot of ways to get people’s attention on social media, so here’s a quick rundown on the kinds of posts you can make.
+Attract attention, and the public will talk about you.
+Thus, generating traffic to socials and your company website.
+There’s a lot of ways to get people’s attention on social media.
+So, here’s a quick rundown on the kinds of social media posts you can make.